hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 * Does the pad make noise when I sleep on it (ear plugs might help)?

 ## Conclusion

-So which is the best sleeping pad for 2017?

-I found my Therm-a-Rest NeoAir XTherm more comfortable than my EXPED SYNMAT UL 7 M and it insulates more while being lighter.
+I found my Therm-a-Rest NeoAir XTherm more comfortable because of it's surface pattern than my EXPED SYNMAT UL 7 M and it insulates better while being lighter.

-I found the Therm-a-rest more comfortable because of it's surface pattern.
 I just don't get along with those vertically grooves on the EXPED.
 I also found that the Therm-a-rest is more stable to sleep on.

 However, it's of course still possible to sleep on the EXPED depending on what surface you prefer.